 Publisher deposit: publishers are not required to submit an initial deposit.
 Instead, their earnings from minting (paid once every 14 days) serve as a collateral and may be withheld in the event of a policy breach.

-AdHash puts users at the forefront.
+AdHash puts the user first.
 We believe advertising should provide meaningful information while respecting people’s privacy.
-This is why we replace intrusive targeting with hard data targeting and we are completely opened about the information we use.
+This is why we replace intrusive behavioural targeting with contextual targeting.

 The AdHash Bidder targets URLs, app IDs, ISPs, time zones, operating systems, browser versions, geolocations, screen sizes, connection types, device models, and other data that are directly measurable and verifiable.
 We call these hard data.
 The bidder does not use any approximated, probabilistic, or purchased third-party data.
 We call these soft data.